 Interns also represent the role of psychology while working within an interdisciplinary team of health care professionals.
 The bulk of the internship is in the major rotation at Center for Brief Therapy, with a minor rotation in an assigned neighborhood PCOM Health Care Center.
 Our training curriculum strives to be relevant to the current demands of practicing psychologists and the populations they serve.
 The activities of the internship are designed to teach and develop professional competence through education, modeling, experience and supervision.
 The internship emphasizes the provision of service to culturally diverse communities, as well as the treatment of underserved populations with significant health disparities.
 The internship strongly values cultural competence and ethics.
 We strive for interns to employ scientific attitudes and analysis to the work they do.
 Overall, we expect interns to enhance a range of competencies that are central to effective functioning as a professional psychologist.

-The PCOM Center for Brief Therapy is a member of the Association of Postdoctoral and Psychology Internship Centers (APPIC) and uses the National Matching Service program to select interns in the annual Match.
+The PCOM Center for Brief Therapy is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and uses the National Matching Service program to select interns in the annual Match (Match # 193811).